 Applications for prescriber status must go through an accredited medical ethics committee.

-So far, only one GP has achieved that status, for treating neuropathic cancer-related pain, in an application undertaken through the Melbourne-based NIIM.
+So far, only one GP has achieved that status, for treating chronic neuropathic and cancer-related pain, in an application undertaken through the Melbourne-based NIIM.